laravel/docs/billing.md

 For more information on subscription quantities, consult the [Stripe documentation](https://stripe.com/docs/subscriptions/quantities).

-<a name="multiplan-subscription-quantities"></a>
+<a name="multiprice-subscription-quantities"></a>
-#### Multiplan Subscription Quantities
+#### Multiprice Subscription Quantities

-If your subscription is a [multiplan subscription](#multiplan-subscriptions), you should pass the name of the plan whose quantity you wish to increment or decrement as the second argument to the increment / decrement methods:
+If your subscription is a [multiprice subscription](#multiprice-subscriptions), you should pass the name of the price whose quantity you wish to increment or decrement as the second argument to the increment / decrement methods:

-    $user->subscription('default')->incrementQuantity(1, 'chat-plan');
+    $user->subscription('default')->incrementQuantity(1, 'price_chat');

-<a name="multiplan-subscriptions"></a>
+<a name="multiprice-subscriptions"></a>
-### Multiplan Subscriptions
+### Multiprice Subscriptions

-[Multiplan subscriptions](https://stripe.com/docs/billing/subscriptions/multiplan) allow you to assign multiple billing plans to a single subscription.
-For example, imagine you are building a customer service "helpdesk" application that has a base subscription plan of $10 per month but offers a live chat add-on plan for an additional $15 per month.
-Multiplan subscription information is stored in Cashier's `subscription_items` database table.
+[Multiprice subscriptions](https://stripe.com/docs/billing/subscriptions/multiple-products) allow you to assign multiple billing prices to a single subscription.
+For example, imagine you are building a customer service "helpdesk" application that has a base subscription price of $10 per month but offers a live chat add-on price for an additional $15 per month.
+Multiprice subscription information is stored in Cashier's `subscription_items` database table.

-You may specify multiple plans for a given subscription by passing an array of plans as the second argument to the `newSubscription` method:
+You may specify multiple prices for a given subscription by passing an array of prices as the second argument to the `newSubscription` method:

     use Illuminate\Http\Request;

     Route::post('/user/subscribe', function (Request $request) {
         $request->user()->newSubscription('default', [
             'price_monthly',
-            'chat-plan',
+            'price_chat',
         ])->create($request->paymentMethodId);

         // ...
     });

-In the example above, the customer will have two plans attached to their `default` subscription.
-Both plans will be charged on their respective billing intervals.
-If necessary, you may use the `quantity` method to indicate a specific quantity for each plan:
+In the example above, the customer will have two prices attached to their `default` subscription.
+Both prices will be charged on their respective billing intervals.
+If necessary, you may use the `quantity` method to indicate a specific quantity for each price:

     $user = User::find(1);

-    $user->newSubscription('default', ['price_monthly', 'chat-plan'])
+    $user->newSubscription('default', ['price_monthly', 'price_chat'])
-        ->quantity(5, 'chat-plan')
+        ->quantity(5, 'price_chat')
         ->create($paymentMethod);

-If you would like to add another plan to an existing subscription, you may invoke the subscription's `addPlan` method:
+If you would like to add another price to an existing subscription, you may invoke the subscription's `addPrice` method:

     $user = User::find(1);

-    $user->subscription('default')->addPlan('chat-plan');
+    $user->subscription('default')->addPrice('price_chat');

-The example above will add the new plan and the customer will be billed for it on their next billing cycle.
-If you would like to bill the customer immediately you may use the `addPlanAndInvoice` method:
+The example above will add the new price and the customer will be billed for it on their next billing cycle.
+If you would like to bill the customer immediately you may use the `addPriceAndInvoice` method:

-    $user->subscription('default')->addPlanAndInvoice('chat-plan');
+    $user->subscription('default')->addPriceAndInvoice('price_chat');

-If you would like to add a plan with a specific quantity, you can pass the quantity as the second argument of the `addPlan` or `addPlanAndInvoice` methods:
+If you would like to add a price with a specific quantity, you can pass the quantity as the second argument of the `addPrice` or `addPriceAndInvoice` methods:

     $user = User::find(1);

-    $user->subscription('default')->addPlan('chat-plan', 5);
+    $user->subscription('default')->addPrice('price_chat', 5);

-You may remove plans from subscriptions using the `removePlan` method:
+You may remove prices from subscriptions using the `removePrice` method:

-    $user->subscription('default')->removePlan('chat-plan');
+    $user->subscription('default')->removePrice('price_chat');

-> {note} You may not remove the last plan on a subscription.
+> {note} You may not remove the last price on a subscription.
 Instead, you should simply cancel the subscription.

-<a name="swapping-multiplan-plans"></a>
+<a name="swapping-prices"></a>
-#### Swapping Plans
+#### Swapping Prices

-You may also change the plans attached to a multiplan subscription.
-For example, imagine a customer has a `basic-plan` subscription with a `chat-plan` add-on plan and you want to upgrade the customer from the `basic-plan` to the `pro-plan` plan:
+You may also change the prices attached to a multiprice subscription.
+For example, imagine a customer has a `price_basic` subscription with a `price_chat` add-on price and you want to upgrade the customer from the `price_basic` to the `price_pro` price:

     use App\Models\User;

     $user = User::find(1);

-    $user->subscription('default')->swap(['pro-plan', 'chat-plan']);
+    $user->subscription('default')->swap(['price_pro', 'price_chat']);

-When executing the example above, the underlying subscription item with the `basic-plan` is deleted and the one with the `chat-plan` is preserved.
-Additionally, a new subscription item for the `pro-plan` is created.
+When executing the example above, the underlying subscription item with the `price_basic` is deleted and the one with the `price_chat` is preserved.
+Additionally, a new subscription item for the `price_pro` is created.

 You can also specify subscription item options by passing an array of key / value pairs to the `swap` method.
-For example, you may need to specify the subscription plan quantities:
+For example, you may need to specify the subscription price quantities:

     $user = User::find(1);

     $user->subscription('default')->swap([
-        'pro-plan' => ['quantity' => 5],
+        'price_pro' => ['quantity' => 5],
-        'chat-plan'
+        'price_chat'
     ]);

-If you want to swap a single plan on a subscription, you may do so using the `swap` method on the subscription item itself.
-This approach is particularly useful if you would like to preserve all of the existing metadata on the subscription's other plans:
+If you want to swap a single price on a subscription, you may do so using the `swap` method on the subscription item itself.
+This approach is particularly useful if you would like to preserve all of the existing metadata on the subscription's other prices:

     $user = User::find(1);

     $user->subscription('default')
-            ->findItemOrFail('basic-plan')
+            ->findItemOrFail('price_basic')
-            ->swap('pro-plan');
+            ->swap('price_pro');

 <a name="proration"></a>
 #### Proration

-By default, Stripe will prorate charges when adding or removing plans from a multiplan subscription.
-If you would like to make a plan adjustment without proration, you should chain the `noProrate` method onto your plan operation:
+By default, Stripe will prorate charges when adding or removing prices from a multiprice subscription.
+If you would like to make a price adjustment without proration, you should chain the `noProrate` method onto your price operation:

-    $user->subscription('default')->noProrate()->removePlan('chat-plan');
+    $user->subscription('default')->noProrate()->removePrice('price_chat');

 <a name="swapping-quantities"></a>
 #### Quantities

-If you would like to update quantities on individual subscription plans, you may do so using the [existing quantity methods](#subscription-quantity) by passing the name of the plan as an additional argument to the method:
+If you would like to update quantities on individual subscription prices, you may do so using the [existing quantity methods](#subscription-quantity) by passing the name of the price as an additional argument to the method:

     $user = User::find(1);

-    $user->subscription('default')->incrementQuantity(5, 'chat-plan');
+    $user->subscription('default')->incrementQuantity(5, 'price_chat');

-    $user->subscription('default')->decrementQuantity(3, 'chat-plan');
+    $user->subscription('default')->decrementQuantity(3, 'price_chat');

-    $user->subscription('default')->updateQuantity(10, 'chat-plan');
+    $user->subscription('default')->updateQuantity(10, 'price_chat');

-> {note} When a subscription has multiple plans the `stripe_plan` and `quantity` attributes on the `Subscription` model will be `null`.
-To access the individual plan attributes, you should use the `items` relationship available on the `Subscription` model.
+> {note} When a subscription has multiple prices the `stripe_price` and `quantity` attributes on the `Subscription` model will be `null`.
+To access the individual price attributes, you should use the `items` relationship available on the `Subscription` model.

 <a name="subscription-items"></a>
 #### Subscription Items

-When a subscription has multiple plans, it will have multiple subscription "items" stored in your database's `subscription_items` table.
+When a subscription has multiple prices, it will have multiple subscription "items" stored in your database's `subscription_items` table.
 You may access these via the `items` relationship on the subscription:

     use App\Models\User;